V-Squared/v2-Tooltip/README.md

 - **Responsive**
    - **Any Screeen Size:** Works on all screen sizes ranging from mobile phone to big screen
    - **Scaling support:** If SVG is bigger than screen size it scales down to fit.
 All Tooltip locations are scaled accordingly.
-- **Show Selection:** When entering a shape it instantly shows that it is selected by changing the background color.
-(This is not a feature of the v2-Tooltip, but it is a feature of the Demo to help the user understand which element the tooltip refers to.)
+- **Show Selection:** When entering a shape it instantly shows that it is selected by changing the background color. (*1)

+(*1) Technically this is not a feature of the v2-Tooltip, but it is a feature that any SVG tooltip implementation should have to help the user understand which element the tooltip refers to.